mjakeman/bluedit/README.md

 # Bluedit
-Bluedit is a word processor written in C and Gtk
+Bluedit is a word processor written in C and Gtk.
+It was created for NCEA Level 3 Digital Technologies AS 91637 and subsequently iterated upon and cleaned-up for public release.

+The current status of this program is that it is functional, however clunky and unmaintained. **The project will undergo a complete rewrite in C# in order to facilitate the development of modern C# bindings for Gtk**.
+If you would like to contribute, please consider working on [GirSharp](https://gitlab.com/littleblue/gir-sharp/) as any support will be greatly welcome.

 ## Project Structure
 The source code for the program is in the `/src` subdirectory, while the code